Car Insurance FAQs

 Can I insure a hail-damaged car?

-Insurance companies may be reluctant to provide comprehensive cover for a hail-damaged car or may offer cover at an increased rate compared to other cars that haven’t sustained hail damage.
+You may also be limited in your choices for policies.
+For instance, insurance companies may be reluctant to provide comprehensive cover for a hail-damaged car or may offer cover at an increased rate compared to other, undamaged cars.

 Does car insurance include GST?

-Yes, car insurance includes GST (Goods and Services Tax).
-You can see this amount outlined on your certificate of insurance.
+Yes, car insurance premiums include GST (Goods and Services Tax).
+You can see this amount outlined on your Certificate of Insurance.

 Can I get car insurance without a driver’s licence?

-If you don’t have a licence, you may still want to take out cover to protect your car against vandalism, fire, or theft.
 You may also want to insure your vehicle if another driver regularly uses your car.
-In this case, you should list this driver on your policy; otherwise, you may have to pay an unlisted driver excess in the event of a claim.
+In this case, you should list this driver on your policy, as you may have to pay an unlisted driver excess in the event of a claim if you don’t.

 How can I insure a company car?